dtsbourg/old-thoughts/_posts/2018-03-23-self-normalizing-neural-nets.md

 ## Comments

-* Interesting use of a computer generated proof
+* Interesting use of a computer generated proof to give bounds on the variance when weights don't satisfy the zero-mean, unit-variance property
 * Very smooth accuracy even for very deep networks (see Fig. 2)
 * Sepp Hochreiter [^1]
+* Makes batchnorm obsolete, which means big training speedup

+## Questions

+* Evaluated with SGD.
+How does it behave with e.g. Adam?
+* Evaluated with small learning rates, can we be more agressive in learning?
+* Comparison between Spectral Normalization [^4] and SNN for mode collapse in GANs.

 ## Resources
 #### Code